Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Having several options for how to treat the cancer

-Not being able to see a cancer expert
+Not having yet met with a cancer expert

 Ask your primary care provider.
 Your health care provider may be able to suggest a specialist.
 This may be a surgeon, medical oncologist, or radiation oncologist.
 These health care providers sometimes work together at cancer centers or hospitals.
-Do not be afraid to ask your doctor about a second opinion.
+Don’t be afraid to ask your health care provider about a second opinion.

 Call the National Cancer Institute's Cancer Information Service.
 The number is 800-4-CANCER (800-422-6237).
 This service has information about treatment facilities.
 These include cancer centers and other programs supported by the National Cancer Institute.

 Retropubic prostatectomy.
 The surgeon removes the prostate and nearby lymph nodes through an incision in the abdomen.

-In perineal prostatectomy, the surgeon removes the prostate through an incision between the scrotum and the anus.
-The doctor may also remove nearby lymph nodes through a separate incision in the abdomen.
+Perineal prostatectomy.
+The surgeon removes the prostate through an incision between the scrotum and the anus.
+The health care provider may also remove nearby lymph nodes through an incision in the abdomen.

 Laparoscopic prostatectomy.
-A surgeon does a laparoscopic prostatectomy through small incisions in the abdomen with a small scope and long, thin surgical tools.
+A surgeon does this through small incisions in the abdomen with a small scope and long, thin tools.
 This is often done with the surgeon sitting at a control panel and controlling robotic arms.
 This is known as robotic-assisted surgery.